Primitive forms for Gepner singularities

-In the current paper we explore the relation between Saito structures for the Gepner singularity and for $F_{k,n}$.
-It is a natural singularity theory analog of one of the results of \cite{CKS} relating quantum cohomology of the Grassmanian $\Gr(n,k)$ and the product of projective spaces $(\BP^{k-1})^{\x n}$.
-In particular, we adopt the technique of \cite{CKS} to provide a construction of Saito primitive forms for Gepner singularity.
+In the current paper we explore the relation between primitive forms for the Gepner singularity $G_{k,n}$ and for the singularity $F_{k,n}$.
+More precisely, we use the construction of \cite{CKS} of a Frobenius manifold from a data of a Frobenius manifold with a finite group action to construct primitive forms for $G_{k,n}$ starting from the primitive form for $F_{k,n}$ invariant with respect to natural $S_n$-action.
+It is a natural singularity theory analogue of one of the cases of the abelian/nonabelian correspondence in \cite{CKS} relating the quantum cohomology of the Grassmannian $\Gr(n,k)$ and the product of projective spaces $(\BP^{k-1})^{\x n}$.

-Remarkably, the relation we study should also impose a relation between the $SU(n+1)_{k-n-1}/(SU(n)_{k-n}\x U(1))$ Kazama-Suzuki model and the tensor product of $n$ copies of the minimal $SU(2)_k/U(1)$ model, which is to be investigated in forthcoming works.
+Remarkably, the relation we study should also impose a relation between the $SU(n+1)_{k-n-1}/(SU(n)_{k-n}\x U(1))$ Kazama--Suzuki model and the tensor product of $n$ copies of the minimal $SU(2)_k/U(1)$ model, which is to be investigated.

+One of the interesting prospects for the work would be the generalization of the results of the paper to the case of a singularity invariant under the action of a complex reflection group and the corresponding quotient.
+Another interesting question is to understand the relations with the equivariant singularity theory.

+\refs{s}---\refs{pf} consist of definitions and preliminary facts.
+In \refs{W} we introduce the construction of \cite{CKS} for Frobenius manifold with a finite group action.
+In \refs{m}, \refs{p} we construct primitive forms for Gepner singularities.
+In \refs{e} we compare our construction with previously known constructions of primitive forms in the known cases.

-\ssec{}{Acknowledgements} The author is grateful to A. Belavin, Y. Kononov, T. Milanov, S. Natanzon and K. Saito for the useful discussions.
+\ssec{}{Acknowledgements} The author is grateful to A. Belavin, K. Hori, Y. Kononov, T. Milanov, S. Natanzon and K. Saito for the useful discussions.
+The author is grateful to Kavli IPMU and especially K. Saito for hospitality during the visits in 2015 and 2016.
+The author is grateful to D. Kubrak and S. Natanzon for reading the original manuscript of the paper.

 The study has been funded by the Russian Academic Excellence Project '5-100'.
 The author was supported in part by Dobrushin stipend and grant RFBR 15-01-09242.